Burnham Military Camp: Quinns Post Barracks

 Quinn's Post Barracks are named after one of the strongholds on the ANZAC line during the Gallipoli campaign.

 Sangro Barracks

-Sangro Barracks are named after the 27/28 November 1943 crossing of the Sangro Rver which was a harsh introduction to the Italian Campaign for the 2nd New Zealand Division.
+Sangro Barracks are named after the 27/28 November 1943 crossing of the Sangro River which was a harsh introduction to the Italian Campaign for the 2nd New Zealand Division.

 Sari Bair Barracks

 Sari Bair Barracks are named after a tangled mass of hills and watercourses inland from ANZAC Cove and Suvla Bay.

 Suvla Barracks

 Suvla Barracks are named after the bay which lies at the north-western end of ANZAC Cove on the Gallipoli peninsula and was essentially the left flank of the Australian and New Zealand Army Corps.

 Taiping Barracks

 Taiping Barracks are named after the town in Malaysia that in the late 1950s two New Zealand Battalions were garrisoned in during the Malayan emergency.